prasunanand/gsoc_blog/sciruby_blog.md

   end
 ```

-Currently, Hessenberg transformation for NMatix-JRuby has not been implemented.
+Currently, Hessenberg transformation for NMatrix-JRuby has not been implemented.

 ## **Other dtypes**